lemlac/mulem/docs/reference.md

 b = 3      -- New `b`
 ```

+Shadowing works like `let` in other languages.
+It's just that Mulem drops the `let` all together for the simpler `=` notation like in other white-space significant languages.

 Functions are declared with parentheses (`()`) before the equals sign (`=`).
 The return type can be inferred based on the return value, and the types of parameters may be inferred based on usage.

 ```mulem